Back to Blog

 How Do We Promote Role Models at Camp Invention?

 In every National Inventors Hall of Fame education program, we want kids to believe they can change the world.
-So, throughout every experience, we integrate insights and encouragement from those who have already changed the world — our Hall of Famers.
+So, throughout every experience, we integrate insights and encouragement from those who already have — our Hall of Famers.

 The stories and lessons of these confident creators show that you are capable of achieving awesome feats too.
-As you continue your innovative journey, be sure to seek out mentors and role models who will encourage you to keep dreaming big while you also serve as a positive role model to those around you!
+As you continue your leadership or innovative journey, be sure to seek out mentors and role models who will encourage you to keep dreaming big, and remember to lift up others whenever you can along the way!

 Related Articles